The Demand Peripherals peripherals and interface cards make it

 the circuit design and all of the MCU code.

-a prototype using our off-the-shelf cards.
+a prototype using off-the-shelf cards.
 This prototype

 will be API complete and ready for use by the high level